-Some salt water taffy is vegan, and some isn’t.
+Some salt water taffy is vegan, but most isn’t.

 It depends on the brand, and sometimes depends on your personal definition of veganism.